Please text us @ 571-305-1888 for any emergency or outside-office-hour contact.

 Please follow our protocol below when you visit our office:

 - Please call us from your car upon your arrival (703)815-0699.
 Please leave loose items in your car.
-Otherwise, we will put it in a trash bag to bring in with you.
 Our staff will come outside and give you some instructions (if the weather permits) and if necessary, a mask, before coming into our office.

 - Do not touch the door handle.
-We will open the door with gloves and guide you to a closed treatment room along a designated path.
+We will open the door for you and guide you to a closed treatment room along a designated path.
 Please do not touch anything outside of the treatment room.

 - As soon as you enter the office, you will be provided hand sanitizer and oral rinse.
 If you were provided with a mask, please do not take it off except during the treatment.